Nicholasli1995/VisualizingNDF/README.md

 # VisualizingNDF
 The repository contains pre-trained model and code for visualizing deep neural decisoin forest.
-(This repository is under preparation and will be released before CVPR 2019 takes place)
+(This repository is a beta version with more comments to write and more cleaning-up to do.)

 <div align="center">
     <img src="images/mnist_results.png">